Houston Spinal Cord Injury Attorneys

 Living with paraplegia or quadriplegia in the Houston area involves far more than the loss of mobility.
 Survivors frequently face:

-• Major mobility challenges, including the long-term use of wheelchairs, power chairs, or adaptive technology, along with the need for home and vehicle modifications.
+• Major mobility challenges, including long-term use of wheelchairs, power chairs, or adaptive technology, along with the need for home and vehicle modifications.

 • Emotional and psychological hardship, as adjusting to paralysis can trigger depression, anxiety, grief, and the overwhelming stress of adapting to a new way of living.